 This part of the community consultation is now finished.
 A report written by KJA has been released in May 2018 by LAHC.
 It collates what was said during the workshops, the pop-up sessions and the community day on Waterloo Green.
 This report informs the general principles of the redevelopment, based on what the community had to say during the engagement process.

-The Master Planning team contracted by LAHC & UG is now preparing different options that reflect diverse possibilities for the future Waterloo.
+The Master Planning team contracted by LAHC & UG has prepared different options that reflect diverse possibilities for the future Waterloo.

 These options are informed by 2 separate streams: